 Pepperoni has remained a staple on pizza because it's fairly universal, says Rick Schaper, owner of Dogtown Pizza in St. Louis, Missouri.

 "It has huge flavor and spice, but is not too spicy for the non-spicy fans out there," Schaper says.

 Giving it the ranch dressing treatment, for one thing, says Chef Anthony Carron, chef and founder of 800 Degrees Kitchen in New York City.

 "I don't think Italians in Italy have even heard of ranch, much less dreamed of dunking a slice of pizza in it," he says.
 "But it is delicious.
 And try arguing with a ranch-on-pizza die-hard someday, and you will get nowhere quick."

-Whether you love pepperoni by itself, pepperoni with mushrooms, or just plain cheese pizza, you really can’t go wrong.
-The food is an American icon for a reason, even if it looks different from what you’d find in Europe.
+Whether you love pepperoni by itself, pepperoni with mushrooms, or just plain cheese pizza, you can't go wrong.
+The food is an American icon for a reason, even if it looks different from what you'd find in Europe.